Douglas Wigdor

 Douglas Holden Wigdor (born September 26, 1968) is a founding partner of the law firm Wigdor LLP, and works as a litigator in New York City, specializing in anti-discrimination law.
-Wigdor is best known for representing seven victims of alleged sexual abuse by Harvey Weinstein, the hotel maid in the Dominique Strauss-Kahn sexual assault case, over twenty employees at Fox News in sexual harassment and discrimination cases, and former Miami Dolphins head coach Brian Flores in a 2022 class action lawsuit against the National Football League alleging racist and discriminatory practices against Black coaches.
+Wigdor is best known for representing seven victims of alleged sexual abuse by Harvey Weinstein, the hotel maid in the Dominique Strauss-Kahn sexual assault case, over twenty employees at Fox News in sexual harassment and discrimination cases, and NFL coaches Brian Flores, Steve Wilks, and Ray Horton in a 2022 class action lawsuit against the National Football League alleging racist and discriminatory practices against Black coaches.

 Education

 Wigdor received his B.A. degree from Washington University in St. Louis where he now endows a scholarship to the Arts & Science School and where a cycling studio has been named after him.
 He received his J.D. degree from Catholic University of America Columbus School of Law and is a member of the International Tennis Club of the United States.
 He received a master's degree at St Cross College, Oxford University and was named the 2007 and 2014 Alumnus of the Year.
 The college has named the West Quad library and garden room after him and his wife Catherine, an alumna of Lincoln College, Oxford.
-At Oxford, he was on the university’s 1995 national championship basketball team.
+At Oxford, he was on the university's 1995 national championship basketball team.
 Wigdor has lectured on university campuses as a guest lecturer and speaker.

 Early career

 Wigdor clerked for Judge Arthur D. Spatt in the U.S. District Court for the Eastern District of New York for two years.
-He also worked as an attorney in the Suffolk County district attorney’s office.
+He also worked as an attorney in the Suffolk County district attorney's office.
 From there, Wigdor moved to large corporate defense firm Morgan, Lewis & Bockius, where he mainly represented companies accused of discrimination.

 Dissatisfied with his work defending management accused of wrongdoing, Wigdor founded his own plaintiff-side law firm in 2003 with fellow Morgan Lewis attorney Kenneth P. Thompson, who would later become the Brooklyn District Attorney.
 Later that year, Wigdor received a $7.5 million jury award against Wal-Mart, which was one of the largest yet under the Americans with Disabilities Act of 1990.
-Early in his career, Wigdor coined the phrase “recessionary discrimination” to describe the use of the economy as a pretext for discrimination.
+Early in his career, Wigdor coined the phrase "recessionary discrimination" to describe the use of the economy as a pretext for discrimination.